sstefan01/methylation-survival/README.md

 ## License

-This project is licensed under
+This project is licensed under MIT license.

 ## Contact